 Plans are intended to help systems work with local government officials, local planning agencies, transit system board members, and other organizations to prepare for these changes.
 Transit agencies recognize the importance of involving local officials in planning activities to continue building local support for improving transit systems, including long-term commitment of local funds to leverage state and federal dollars.

 The Executive Summary for Community Transit’s five year plan follows.
-A link to a PDF of the complete plan is also included.

 Community Transit of United Community Action Partnership (UCAP) provides demand response and deviated route public transit service for all people throughout eight counties in Southwest Minnesota: Cottonwood, Jackson, Lincoln, Lyon, Murray, Pipestone, Redwood, and Rock.
 Community Transit is operated and governed by UCAP and the UCAP Board Agency, respectively.
 In addition, Community Transit receives guidance from its eight Transit Advisory Committees, one for each of the counties in the service area.

 Community Transit has grown considerably in recent years, having completed full mergers with Lincoln County Heartland Express and Murray County in 2016, Rock County Heartland Express in 2017, and Pipestone County Transit in 2018.

 The span of service varies by service type and route, with demand response service operating on weekdays for 11 to 15 hours and on weekends for 4 to 6 hours.
 Deviated route service operates on weekdays for 9 to 12 hours and on weekends for 9 hours.
 System-wide ridership has increased by over 105,000 since 2013, as shown on Figure 1.
 Total passenger trips especially grew in 2016 and 2017 due to agency mergers.